wojtek9502/pastebin-drf/README.md

    make up
    ```

-2. In new terminal, run worker
+2. In new terminal, run http-server
     ```shell
-    make run-worker
-    ```

-3. In new terminal, run celery beat
-    ```shell
-    make run-celery-beat
+    make run-http-server
     ```

 4. Go to http://127.0.0.1:8000/api/swagger-ui